CorvusPrudens/Firewheel/README.md

 ## Non-features

 While Firewheel is meant to cover nearly every use case for games and other applications, it is not meant to be a complete DAW (digital audio workstation) engine.
-Not only would this greatly increase complexity, but the needs of game audio engine and DAW audio engine are in conflict.
+Not only would this greatly increase complexity, but the needs of game audio engines and DAW audio engines are in conflict.
 (See the design document for more details on why).

 ## Get Involved